Italy pips US men to relay gold in swimming worlds finale

 Only Sun Yang’s world record of 14:31.02 from the 2012 Olympics has been faster.
 The Chinese swimmer is suspended for a doping violation.

+“In the beginning, I was just trying to keep up with him, but he just kept getting farther and farther ahead,” Finke said.
+“Hats off to Greg.
+I wasn’t able to run him down.
+He had a great race, and I’m really proud of him.”

+Finke’s silver was America’s record-breaking 39th medal this week, eclipsing its tally from Budapest in 2017.

-McIntosh wrapped up a highly successful week for Canadian swimming with her second world title, clocking 4:32.04 in the women’s 400 individual medley.
-It was yet another world junior record for the teen.
+McIntosh wrapped up a highly successful week for Canadian swimming with her second world title after the 200 butterfly, clocking 4:32.04 in the women’s 400 individual medley.
+It was yet another world junior record for the teen, who is doing little to keep down expectations.

+McIntosh said she’s not focusing on placement but was more concerned about how she executes each race.

+“I’ve accomplished that and met my expectations when it comes to splits and targets, I mean swimming them and pushing my body as hard as possible.
+So I’m overall really happy.”
+McIntosh said.

 After some confusion, the United States’ Justin Ress was confirmed as the men’s 50 backstroke champion.